Television Maldives: History

 In late 2009, MNBC launched "Youth TV", a half-day television channel that airs in the evening.
 This channel is aimed at the teens and youth of the Maldives.
 The channel is no longer airing.

 After the resignation of President Mohamed Nasheed, a group of police officers with many from public have taken the MNBC Station on a court order.
 Soon after VTV feed was aired on the frequency.
 Later that day the Channel was renamed to TVM, although the radio channel kept the Raajje Radio name.

 As of 8 February 2012, the station became a public service broadcaster, under the umbrella of Maldives Broadcasting Corporation (MBC).
+In December 2012, the Intelligence Bureau of India flagged Television Maldives as a "hate channel" allegedly broadcasting anti-India programming.
+It was one of the twenty-four "illegal" channels to have been flagged.

+The channel carried UEFA Euro 2012 matches, sublicensed from Medianet.

-On 30 March 2015, a bill was sent to the People’s Majlis to dissolve MBC and establish a new company to run state media, named Public Service Media or PSM for short.
+On 30 March 2015, a bill was sent to the People's Majlis to dissolve MBC and establish a new company to run state media, named Public Service Media or PSM for short.
 One of the purposes of PSM stated in the bill is to develop and sustain under expense of state budget new media, broadcasting devices, print media and all other technologies that provide news, information, awareness and entertainment.
 And also remaining as national media that is impartial to influence with editorial independence with nationwide coverage under the common regulations and policies within the law.

-On 28 April 2015,Former President Abdulla Yameen Abdul Gayoom ratified the Public Service Media Bill, making PSM the official state media company.
+On 28 April 2015, President Abdulla Yameen Abdul Gayoom ratified the Public Service Media Bill, making PSM the official state media company.
 Following the ratification, seven individuals were nominated to the Public Service Media Governing Board by the president on 29 April 2015.

+Channels

+Television Maldives has 6 television channels and 3 radio channels: